Oghene-kevwe/Oghene-kevwe/README.md

--  Hi, I’m Praise Idise
-- I’m a Front-end developer
+-  Hi, I’m Praise Idise.
+I’m a Front-end developer.
+-  I work with React and Tailwindcss.
+-  I am currently learning Node.js
--  I’m currently looking to collaborate on projects
+-  I'll like to collaborate on your project if you have any
-- Reach me @ Idisepraise@gmail.com
+- You can reach me @Idisepraise@gmail.com